fruiz500/GroupEncrypt/README.md

 scrypt-async-js KDF by Dmitry Chestnykh, v2.0.1. https://github.com/dchest/scrypt-async-js

 User access to the encrypted output is controlled by the file GroupKeys.js, which must be edited for each particular implementation.
 This file, which should reside in the same folder as the index.html (or whatever name you gave it) that loads the app, contains the name of the group.
-This is used to salt the user passwords and make dictionary attacks harder.
+This is used to salt the user passwords and make dictionary attacks a little harder.
 Example:

 const GroupName = "Sample Group";